Ervis Kaja

-Ervis Kaja (born 29 July 1987) is an Albanian professional footballer who plays as a centre-back.
+Ervis Kaja (born 29 July 1987) is an Albanian professional footballer who plays as a centre-back for German Bayernliga Nord club ATSV Erlangen.

-Club career
+Career

-On 30 August 2013, Tirana announced the signing of Kaja on a one-year contract.
+On 30 August 2013, KF Tirana announced the signing of Kaja on a one-year contract.
 He commenced the season on 1 September by starting the team first match of league, a goalless home draw against Laçi.
 Tirana struggled for results in the first part of the season, ending it in the last place only 10 points from 13 matches, 7 points away from the safe zone.
 Kaja lost his place in the starting lineup in the second part of the season as Tirana witnessed alteration, securing another season in top flight after a 2–2 draw versus Flamurtari Vlorë on 3 May 2014.
 He left the club following the end of the season, making 15 appearances, including 13 in league.

 On 7 August 2014, Kaja returned to Laçi after a three-year absence by signing for an undisclosed fee.
 However, he left the club after only 19 days by terminating his contract for unknown reasons, becoming a free agent in the process.

 On 1 September 2014, Kaja completed a transfer to Apolonia Fier by signing a three-year contract.
 In January 2015, it was rumoured that Kaja was about to leave the club but it was the player himself who denied all the rumours.
-He explained the situation by saying that he didn't train with the team in the last days due to some school obligations in Tiranë.
+He explained the situation by saying that he didn't train with the team in the last days due to some school obligations in Tirana.

 On 27 July 2016, Kaja joined newly promoted Albanian Superliga side Korabi Peshkopi, signing for an undisclosed fee along with eight other players.
 He was a regular starter during the 2016–17 season, making 30 league appearances as Korabi finished last in the championship, returning in First Division after one season.
 He left the team following the end of the season.